evannetwork/evannetwork.github.io/docs/4000_developers/4100_concepts/4190_Identities.md

 # Identities

-Identities can be considered as virtual account for a user.
-Identities are basically contracts which are bounded to a profile and is controlled by an externally owned account.
+Identities can be considered as virtual accounts for a user.
+Identities are basically contracts which are bound to a profile and controlled by an externally owned account.
 An account can have multiple identities and a single identity can also be controlled via multiple accounts.

 ## Create Identities

-A user requests for an identity from the evan network.
-The evan network server fetches two contracts.
+A user requests for an identity from the evan.network.
+The evan.network server prepares two contracts.
 One being an empty profile contract which is sent to the user to fill data while the second contract is an identity contract.
-Once the profile contract has been filled by the user and returned to the server, the server binds the profile contract with the identity contract.
-After the binding process the server removes itself from the owner and member role of the identity and the ownership is transfered to the user.
+Once the user has prepared the profile data and sent it to the server, the server writes the data to the profile contract and binds this to the identity contract.
+After the binding process the server removes itself from the owner and member role of the identity and the ownership is transferred to the user.

 ![Creating Identity](./img/Identity_creation_flow.png)